This is a seminar offered jointly by Dr. Chris GauthierDickey, Dr. Christian Grothoff and Dr. Matthew Rutherford.

 Specific topics that will be covered:

-their contributions to the project.
-You can find the grading
+Students will be graded based on the quality of their presentations, their written reviews and their contributions to the project.
+You can find the grading rubrik for the presentations here.

-If you have any problems installing the software, you can always use the department's
+You will be developing software for GNU/Linux and/or OS X for this course.
+If you have any problems installing the software, you can always use the department's Debian GNU/Linux machines which have most of the necessary software installed.

 Each student will get access to a subversion